xufeili5/Metis-Project4-Classification-Customer_Subscription_Prediction/README.md

 # Abstract

 The goal of this project is to help a bank institution build a classification model to predict potential customers who’s going to subscribe to “Term Deposit”.
 Then, the institution will apply direct marketing campaigns(phone calls) to the Marketing Targets.
-I used data from Kaggle-Banking dataset, then started with a baseline Logistic Regression model F-beta(beta = 2): 0.7582, ROC_AUC: 0.6502.
+I used data from Kaggle-Banking dataset, then started with a baseline Logistic Regression model `F-beta(beta = 2): 0.7582, ROC_AUC: 0.6502`.
 Then adding complexity to improve the prediction ability.
 I trained 6 candidate models and selected the best performed one-XGBoost.
 Then, I retrained the model to get my final model with `F-beta(beta = 2): 0.9946, ROC_AUC: 0.9998`.

 # Design/Metric Choosing